jeffreycassidy/FullMonteSW/README.md

 ## Basic simulation kernel

 Basic functionality can be checked by running `Kernels/Software/Test_Mouse` which is a basic bioluminescence simulation based on the
-Digimouse test data released with TIM-OS by Shen and Wang (2011).
-It loads the mesh, optical properties, and source definitions, checks that the data is loaded correctly (number of mesh elements, sources, etc) is correct, then runs the simulator and checks that the basic energy-conservation laws are followed, and that the event counts are approximately correct.
+Digimouse test data released with TIM-OS by Shen and Wang (2010).
+It loads the mesh, optical properties, and source definitions, checks that the data is loaded correctly (number of mesh elements, sources, etc), then runs the simulator and checks that the basic energy-conservation laws are followed, and that the event counts are approximately correct.

 ## Unit Tests